Shaylon

-Shaylon Kallyson Cardozo (born 27 April 1997), simply known as Shaylon, is a Brazilian professional footballer who currently plays for Atlético Goianiense.
+Shaylon Kallyson Cardozo (born 27 April 1997), simply known as Shaylon, is a Brazilian professional footballer who currently plays for Mirassol.
 Mainly an attacking midfielder, he can also play as a full-back.

 Club career

 In December 2016, São Paulo FC paid R$500,000 for Shaylon to Chapecoense, and he signed a contract with Tricolor until 2021.
 Promoted to the first team the following January, he impressed during the pre-season.

 On 8 January 2019, Bahia announced that they had signed Shaylon on a season-long loan deal from São Paulo.